Dollar Cost Averaging is more risky than you think| Updated: |

 The entire idea of DCA is very close to market timing.
 If you doubt whether the market will go up, you are already timing the market.
 And we have discussed market timing previously.
 Timing the market is a loser’s game.
 There is no way to predict the market.
 We can only base our decisions on the facts that we already have.
 These facts are more than one hundred years of stock market data.
 And these have shown that generally, the stock market is going up.
 Therefore, you should bet on the market going up, not down.

 Finally, by holding a lot of cash, you are also messing with your asset allocation.
 When you started investing, you decided on an asset allocation that suited you.
 For instance, you may have decided to invest 80% in stocks and 20% in bonds.
 But now, you have a large amount of cash.
 Maybe you have 40% in stocks, 10% in bonds, and 50% in cash now.
 And your asset allocation will only be balanced once you are done investing it.

 Value Averaging is an alternative to dollar-cost averaging.
 Instead of investing the same amount every month, you will invest based on your shares’ current value.

 Let’s take the same example as before.
 You want to invest 60’000 USD in 12 months.
 In the first month, you will invest 5000 USD as with DCA.
-However, in the second month, you will invest an amount so that the value of your shares reach 10’000 USD.
+However, in the second month, you will invest an amount so that the value of your shares reaches 10’000 USD.
 For example, if the shares went down in value to 4500, you will buy 5500 USD to bring it back to 10’000.
 If the shares are then going up the next month and reach 11’000 USD, you will have to invest 4000 USD.

 So instead of having a fixed investment each month, you have a fixed goal.

-Some people like Value Averaging because it avoids investing too much when the market is going up and invest more when the market is going down.
+Some people like Value Averaging because it avoids investing too much when the market is going up and investing more when the market is going down.